 this is a film for every survivor of parent codependency. i identified with & recognized just about every main character in that film. to see the trauma loop on screen was shattering & refreshing. incredible performances, incredible film.
 So many stories like this yet to be told.

-months after seeing this, i was in a restaurant in woodstock, ny , and christopher abbott walked in! i almost fell out m'chair. <3
+months after seeing this, i was in a restaurant in woodstock, ny , and christopher abbott walked in! i almost fell out of my chair.

 I stood still throughout the final credits and then started shaking uncontrollably.
 Why isn't Nixon getting major roles every year?
 I always thought she was wonderful but here she just puts her fellow colleagues from the A-list to shame.

 Srsly, stop de JLaw/Johansson obsession and go beyond the obvious once in a while.
 I'm happy to see Abbott take off to bigger roles.
 I'll be following Mond's work closely after this.